 Activated charcoal is a substance with various applications, including its use as a treatment and dietary supplement in ruminants.
 Research has explored its effects on fermentation processes, toxin removal, renal function, and overall health in different animal models.

-• Activated charcoal affects bovine fermentation patterns in vitro, with dose-dependent influences on ruminal flora and volatile fatty acid availability1.
+- Activated charcoal influences bovine fermentation patterns in vitro, with dose-dependent effects on ruminal flora and volatile fatty acid production.

-• In cases of poisoning, such as with Yellow tulp in cattle, activated charcoal treatment can lead to full recovery if administered before severe clinical signs develop4.
+- In cases of poisoning, such as with Yellow tulip in cattle, timely administration of activated charcoal can lead to full recovery if administered before severe clinical signs develop.

-• Oral administration of activated charcoal has been shown to be effective in treating acute rumen dilation in cattle, preventing critical signs and death in most cases5.
+- Oral administration of activated charcoal are also effective in treating acute rumen dilation in cattle, significantly reducing critical signs and death in most cases.

-• Dietary supplementation with activated charcoal improves renal function in rats with chronic renal failure, suggesting potential benefits for kidney health in other species3.
+- Dietary supplementation with activated charcoal improves renal function in rats with chronic kidney failure, suggesting potential benefits for kidney health in other species.

-• Activated charcoal as a feed additive in sheep enhances feed palatability, ruminal digestion, and nutrient utilization, leading to increased daily weight gains7.
+- Activated charcoal as a feed additive in sheep enhances feed palatability, boosts ruminal digestion, and improves nutrient utilization, leading to increased daily weight gains.

 In conclusion, activated charcoal demonstrates significant therapeutic and dietary benefits for ruminants.
 It can alter fermentation processes, aid in recovery from poisoning, treat acute rumen dilation, potentially improve kidney function, and enhance feed efficiency and growth performance.
 These findings suggest that activated charcoal could be a valuable addition to ruminant health management practices.